• Skip to primary navigation

 Instructions

-• Put the turkey chunks into a bowl and add the marinade.
+• Put 400 g Turkey breast into a bowl and add the marinade.
 Mix well and refrigerate for at least 2 hours.

 • Thread the marinated turkey onto pre-soaked skewers.
 Grill for 10 minutes, turning regularly.